 The ripening season of the dates begin in August and finishes at the end of September.
 During these two months, our pickers are able to harvest the dates during the best stage when they are ripest.
 The dates are then transferred to our factory which is based on the farm campus as well.
 For first 24 hours, the dates stay in a cold room.
 This is where the process of grading begins in terms of size and softness.
 Then we pack them in different packages.
 Finally, we store them at -18 degrees Celsius.

-Our process includes hygienic harvesting, cooling, grading and cleaning, disinfecting by natural methods, and then freezing.
+Our process includes hygienic harvesting, cooling, grading and cleaning, and then freezing.
 The dates are transported by boat at -18 degrees Celsius, followed by a quality check in Switzerland, and are then stored at -18 degrees Celsius.
 They are finally distributed at 4-7 degrees Celsius.
 Food safety and hygiene are very important to us; and therefore, we perform technical tests on a regular basis.

 Date palm trees are both male and female, which means they are dioecious.
 During the pollination, the process begins when male palm trees reach maturity and begin to sprout yellow flowers which secrete pollen.
 After the pollen from the males are transferred to the female palms, the flowers of the female palms begin to produce dates.
 Our date palms are able to pollinate naturally by wind, bees, and other insects; however, we use a manual process to optimize the overall quality of the dates.